jfredett/gandalf/README.md

 well worth driving into a new system with a more thoughtful, designed approach.

-[1] so named because of an old nickname ('bash-wizard') I acquired for actually knowing how to write shell,
+[1] so named because of an old nickname ('bash-wizard') I acquired for actually knowing how to write shell.

 ## Usage